jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 I've had to figure out the hard way that, for example, using `ConfigureAwait(false).GetResult()` (as many might suggest) doesn't magically make your async method "work" synchronously.

-But this isn't an in-depth look at the internals of `async/await` and how get fancy with `async/await`.
+But this isn't an in-depth look at the internals of `async/await` and how to get fancy with `async/await`.

 This is _"Async/await for the rest of us"_.
 Who are _the rest of us_?